Woodhull Medical Center: Controversies

 Woodhull Hospital was designed to provide every patient with a private room, resulting in many patients being transferred due to lack of space.
 60% of rooms became shared to reduce the number of patients being transferred.
 There were also problems with security, including hallways being too narrow for police to patrol, and stairways leading outside the hospital.

 In 1992, Woodhull's accreditation was revoked by the Joint Commission on Accreditation of Healthcare Organizations after concluding that it did not review enough surgical procedures to detect unnecessary surgery and mishaps.
 Prior to the inspection, administrators were accused of rewriting critical internal analyses of patient care.
 Later that year, Woodhull was granted full accreditation after New York City's Health and Hospitals Corporation appealed that decision and corrected most of its deficiencies.
 By 2002, Woodhull had completely reversed its poor inspection findings of the 1990s, receiving the highest scores assigned to any hospital, public or private, and fully complying with standards for quality patient care and safety.
+An amateur documentary about the impatience and frustrations felt by the community was made in 1981.